evoleen/fhir_time_machine/README.md

 Consider a basic scheduling system where a patient can schedule appointments with their healthcare provider.
 The system consists of a patient app and a backend that manages the appointments.
 For the sake of this example, the patient is in Europe (CET timezone) and the backend works in UTC (default timezone for any server).

 The patient schedules an appointment at 2025-03-17, 15:00 CET, stored as `2025-03-17T15:00+01:00`.
 After the appointment is completed, the backend shall automatically schedule a follow-up *exactly* two weeks after the initial appointment.
 The backend would just add two weeks to the initial date and get `2025-03-31T15:00+01:00` as a result.
-However, this timestamp would be one week off, because CET would have undergone a DST transition in the meantime and now have an offset of `+02:00` - something that the FHIR presentation unfortunately swallows.
+However, this timestamp would be one hour off, because CET would have undergone a DST transition in the meantime and now have an offset of `+02:00` - something that the FHIR presentation unfortunately swallows.

 ## Best practices